Green-Software-Foundation/if/github-processes.md

 ```

 Each PR is expected to have one label from each category (except `other`) assigned to it at all times.

+## Releases

+We aim to release fortnightly, every other Tuesday.
+We release npm packages for `if`, `if-plugins`, `if-unofficial-plugins`, and `if-plugin-template`.

+## Hotfixes

+We will hotfix by raising PRs into `release` when necessary.
+These PRs require sign off by a core developer and our QA engineer.

+If more than two hotfixes are required on a particular release, the team will call a spike meeting to determine the causes of the bugs, identify any changes required to our QA process and determine next steps for fixing the release.

+Hotfixes on release can be merged back into `main` when they have been fully QA tested.

+We intend for hotfixes to be as infrequent as possible.

+## Schematic

+Our Github branch management process is summarized in the foillowing schematic